Indonesian heavy metal: 1970s–1980s

 The embryo of the birth of the underground rock music scene in Indonesia is difficult to separate from the evolution of the pioneer rockers of the 70s era like their predecessors.
 For example, God Bless, Gank Pegangsaan, Gypsy (Jakarta), Giant Step, Super Kid (Bandung), Terncem (Solo), AKA/SAS (Surabaya), Bentoel (Malang) to Rawe Rontek from Banten.
 They are the first generation of Indonesian rockers.
 The term underground itself has actually been used by Aktuil Magazine since the early 70s.
 This term was used by a pioneering music and lifestyle magazine from Bandung to refer to bands that played loud music.

 Towards the end of the 80s, all over the world, young people were facing this time thrash metal music fever.
 A growth in a more extreme style of metal music compared to heavy metal.
 Bands who became his gods include Slayer, Metallica, Exodus, Megadeth, Kreator, Sodom, Anthrax to Sepultura.
 During this period, local bands began to emerge that performed thrash metal, power metal and speed metal music such as Roxx (1981), Power Metal (1986), Rudal (1987), Sucker Head (1989), and Mortus (1989).
 The emergence of these bands can be said to be the first generation of metal bands in the Indonesian heavy metal scene.

-The majority of big cities in Indonesia like Jakarta, Bandung, Jogjakarta, Surabaya, Malang to Bali, the underground scene was first born from this extreme music genre.
+The majority of big cities in Indonesia like Jakarta, Bandung, Yogyakarta, Surabaya, Malang to Bali, the underground scene was first born from this extreme music genre.
 It was in Jakarta itself that the metal community started appeared in public in early 1988.